 friend of Julius Planta (46AD).

-A millennium and more later, a connection with medieval Plant-like names occurs with Ida de Tosnay who was a ward and mistress of Henry II, by which came William Longspée (b ca.1176) with whose descent the English Plant surname is here associated.
+A millennium and more later, a connection with medieval Plant-like names occurs with Ida de Tosnay who was a ward and mistress of Henry II, by which came William Longspée (b ca.1176) with whose descent the English Plant surname is here associated, as substantiated later below.
 Ida then married Roger Bigod whose grandson Roger, a ward (1225-26) and nephew of William Longspée, had a butler Roger Plantyn (1254, 1258) with lands in Norfolk.
 The name Plantyn could be a diminutive meaning something like a little pageboy or perhaps an establisher or founder, as coined by the Bigod earl of Norfolk (cf. the contemporary Norfolk record for Roger Planteng' in 1268).